 Even in Pittsburgh, every situation will be different, but the first few treatments to get rid of cockroaches will not produce results right away.
 These initial services are designed to root cockroaches out of their hiding places, so you can expect to see an increase in activity at first.
 As the product takes effect over time, you’ll see fewer and fewer cockroaches.

-German cockroaches cannot survive without living among humans.
+German cockroaches typically only live indoors where humans reside.
 They breed extremely quickly and are very unsanitary.

 Cockroaches don’t have a sting, they aren’t poisonous or venomous, and they don’t bite.

 Cockroaches can spread E. coli, salmonella, and other microbial pathogens by crawling around unsanitary areas and then crawling onto your food, dishes, cutlery, counters, and other places in your house.

 Yes, because cockroaches in Pittsburgh don’t mind crawling just about anywhere.
 For example, a single cockroach might travel through a sewer and then find its way onto your food.
 In this way, they can spread microbial pathogens like E. coli and salmonella.